Thank you for reading our post, please rate this article at the end.

 Bribery (Nah/ Yes)

-There’re mixed reactions to police ethics in Mexico, and the truth is corruption is rampant.
+There are mixed reactions to police ethics in Mexico, and the truth is that corruption is rampant.

-The agents usually stop you for minor traffic illegalities just to scam you.
-In such cases, keep calm, don’t be rude, and handle the situation with social grace, and they’ll just look at it as a failed attempt.
+The agents usually stop you for minor traffic violations to scam you.
+In such cases, keep calm, don’t be rude, and handle the situation with social grace, and they’ll look at it as a failed attempt.

 Stay in Better Neighborhoods